Step-by-step guide on how to file for a divorce in England & Wales

 Did you know you/your ex can still make a financial claim in the future even though you’re divorced?
 Decide if you want to make your financial split legally binding through a consent order.
 A consent order will put an end to any future claims.

-How long does it take to divorce
+How long does it take to divorce?

 It depends.
 For a more detailed answer, we've created a guide for how long a divorce takes with tips on how to speed the process up.

-Get divorce timeline
+Get divorce timeline.avif)

 FAQs

-How does the negotiation service work?
+How do amicable negotiation services work?

 Do we need to be on good terms to use this service?